izaanz/Cloud-Image-Classification-Refund-Department/README.md

 # Refund Item Classifier 🛍️➡️🤖

+This project is part of the course: DLBDSMTP01 – Project: From Model to Production

 This project automatically classifies pictures of returned clothing items using a smart image recognition model  (CNN Transfer Learning on top of Xception).
 It's designed to help an online store sort refunds faster!

 Think of it like this: